 Meanwhile, blend together vanilla seeds, sugar, tapioca starch, and salt until well combined, then whisk in eggs.
 Remove vanilla pod from dairy and discard, then pour into egg mixture, whisking all the while.

 Return to saucepan and cook over medium heat, whisking constantly but not vigorously, until thick and just beginning to bubble.
-Immediately pour through a fine-mesh strainer into a quart-size measuring cup, then stir in remaining milk and rum (see note above).
+Immediately pour through a fine-mesh strainer into a quart-size measuring cup, then stir in remaining milk and rum (see note).
 Divide evenly between 10 three-fluid-ounce popsicle molds and freeze until just beginning to firm, about 30 minutes.
 Insert popsicle sticks and continue freezing until completely solid, about 4 hours.
 To unmold, place molds in hot tap water for a few seconds and jiggle sticks to release.
 Wrap individually in plastic and freeze up to 3 weeks, or arrange on a parchment-lined baking sheet and freeze while you prepare the chocolate shell.

 For the Chocolate Shell (optional): Microwave chopped chocolate with a few 15-second bursts, stirring well between each round, until fluid and warm.
 Stir in coconut oil with a flexible spatula and transfer to the smallest possible measuring cup or drinking glass that can accommodate a popsicle.
 Dip popsicles one by one, letting the excess run off.
 If you like, dip in sprinkles or other crunchy coating before chocolate starts to set.
 Return to baking sheet and freeze to ensure chocolate coating is completely hard, about 5 minutes.
 Transfer to individual sandwich bags and freeze up to 1 month.